elisadossett/math-facts-app/math-facts-app-main 2/README.md

 # math-facts-app numberNerds Facts
 # This App...test your skills and get awesome math facts!
-# Nerds will agree, theseare truly trivia.
+# Nerds will agree, these are truly trivia.

 ### url:  https://elisadossett.github.io/math-facts-app/